inadarei/alpine-nodejs/README.md

 [![Docker Hub Link][docker-img]][docker-url]

-Alpine Linux-based Nodejs Container for Docker
+Tiny, Alpine Linux-based Nodejs Container for Docker.

+Compare 50MB of this container with typical 500MB to 800MB sizes you get with Ubuntu-based images.

 ## License